-Staci Balbirer concentrates her practice in the area of divorce and family law that encompasses issues related to the allocation of parental responsibility, child support, maintenance, property division, complex financial matters, pre and post nuptial agreements and orders of protection.
-Staci’s practice also has an emphasis on assisting families with special needs children.
+Staci Balbirer concentrates her practice in the area of divorce and family law that encompasses issues related to complex financial matters, the allocation of parental responsibilities, child support, maintenance, property division, pre-and post-nuptial agreements, orders of protection and international custody disputes.

 Successfully argued that a mother’s visitation with her infant child should be supervised based upon mother’s conduct with child.

 “Capped” husband’s obligation to pay maintenance to wife despite husband earning a substantial income.